-In a nutshell, the GI ranks foods on a scale of 1 to 100, based on how fast they cause your blood sugar levels to go up.
+In a nutshell, the Glycemic Index ranks foods on a scale of 1 to 100 based on how rapidly they cause your blood sugar levels to rise when eaten alone on an empty stomach.
+High-GI (Glycemic Index) foods send it skyrocketing, while low-GI foods lead to a slower rise.

 Here are some samples of foods with their GI numbers: